systerel/S2OPC/README.md

 Here are a few hints on how to manage to build without CMake:
 - S2OPC libraries sources files (*.c and *.h) are all in src/ sub-directories
 - Only one of the dependent platform directory shall be kept for the build : src/Common/helpers_platform_dep/<platform> (linux, windows, etc.)
-- src/Common/configuration/sopc_common_build_info.h provides build-specific informations that must be filled in by build procedure:
+- src/Common/configuration/sopc_common_build_info.h provides build-specific information that must be filled in by build procedure:
   - When using CMake, the sopc_common_build_info.c is automatically generated with relevant content.
   - When using any other toolchain, the template provided in file sopc_common_build_info.c_ may be used.
     In that case the template should be copied into a valid .c file to be taken into account (depends on toolchain configuration).